 It may be claimed that HR’s role has evolved over the last 30 years, shifting from an administrative, personnel welfare, and discipline-focused job to one that has become more strategic, with a seat at the top table.
 HR leaders today have a strategic and board-level position that allows them to legitimately influence stakeholders while focusing on shareholder value and safeguarding shareholder return.

 However, in recent years, HR's increased focus on excelling strategically and operationally has resulted in their attention being focused on reducing human capital expenditures.
-The interaction between HR and key business stakeholders has significantly improved as a result of this transition.
+The interaction between HR and key business stakeholders has significantly improved due to this transition.

-The development of layers of procedures and bureaucracy has reduced HR's agility and quickness.
+The development of procedures and bureaucracy layers has reduced HR's agility and quickness.
 However, the global upheaval brought about by the pandemic is now driving business transformation, allowing HR professionals to rethink what they do and how they do it.

 Putting the human back into human resources will have a big long-term influence on this opportunity.